gregorFeigel/SwiftyShellScript/README.md

 ]
 ```

-## Usage
+## Create dynamic scripts

-### Create a render set

-To render the script, you need to create a render set.
-Therefor you have three task type options:
+With the leaf-inspired syntax you can easily create dynamic script templates.
+The three tag types (var, func and custom) are explained below:

 #### Variable

 A variable is defined by using #(yourVarName) in your shell script.

 ```
 #!/bin/sh
 #(hello) // variable hello
+touch test-#(fileName).txt // variable fileName
 exit
 ```